dhanajeane79/block-26-workshop-contactList/README.md

 5. Implementing the ability to click on a contact to view their detailed information.
 6. Managing state and updating the UI based on user interactions.
 7. Exploring best practices for handling asynchronous data fetching in React.
-8. By the end of the workshop, you'll have gained a solid understanding of data fetching in React and be able to apply these concepts to fetch and display data from other APIs in your future projects.